06 Safeguarding children, young people and vulnerable adults policy

 - A record is made on 06.1a Child welfare and protection summary and 06.1b

 Safeguarding incident reporting form.
-The manager as designated person completes and circulates 06.1c Confidential safeguarding incident report form to the designated
+The designated safeguarding lead completes and circulates 06.1c Confidential safeguarding incident report form to the

 The investigation

-- The designated officer carries out a full investigation.
+- The designated officer/line manager carries out a full investigation.

-- Each member of staff present during the incident writes a full report using 06.1b Safeguarding incident
+- Staff present during the incident writes a full report using 06.1b Safeguarding incident reporting

-reporting form, which is filed in the child’s file.
-Staff do not discuss any missing child incident with the press.
+form.
+The reporting form (if used) is filed in the child’s file.
+Staff do not discuss any missing child incident with the

 06 Safeguarding children, young people and